 Low key paintings utilize colors the lower (darker) end of the value range.
 So your darks will be around black and your lights will be around the middle value range.

-In the post about high key paintings, I featured some extremely colorful artworks which seemed to almost glimmer.
+In my previous post about high key paintings, I featured some extremely colorful artworks which seemed to almost glimmer.
 The paintings I will feature in this post below are in stark contrast.

 They are mostly dramatic and gloomy paintings.